 Lab 3: Integrating a Task-Specific Agent in MX-AI

-In this lab, you will learn how to integrate a Task-Specific agent into the MX-AI ecosystem.
-The agent will be able to communicate with the orchestrator agent and perform tasks based on user queries.
+In this lab, you will integrate a task-specific agent into the MX-AI ecosystem.
+Once deployed, the agent will collaborate with the supervisor agent and handle user requests through the UI.

 Containerizing the Agent